ahmetb/goodbye/README.md

 Check if it is running fine: `docker logs -f goodbye-agent`.

+**Extra configuration:** You can use `-e KEY=VALUE` format to "docker run" command to provide environment variables.

+* `GOODBYE_CONFIG_PATH` path to the config file.
+Defaults to `/etc/goodbye/config.json`
+* `GOODBYE_POLLING_INTERVAL` API polling interval duration in Go time.Duration
+  format.
+Defaults to `5m`

 ### Obtaining Twitter API Credentials

 Go to https://dev.twitter.com/, create an application and access tokens for it, then save those to a `config.json` described above.

 ### How it works